-This plant-based bolognese sauce with ground tempeh is served over spaghetti squash for a hearty meal that’s easy to make, packed with protein and super healthy!
+This tempeh bolognese sauce is made with ground tempeh and served over spaghetti squash for a hearty meal that’s easy to make, packed with protein and super healthy!

-The dish reheats well too so you can make a full batch on Sunday and eat it throughout the week.
-That’s what I did and it worked out great.
+The dish reheats well so you can make a full batch on Sunday and eat it throughout the week.
 I actually think the pasta sauce tasted better on the second day after the flavors had a little time to marinate.

 This recipe was created as part of the Lightlife Blogger Ambassador Program.
 Thank you for supporting the brands that make EBF possible.